Hybrid-Framework/Hybrid2D/README.md

 <h2 id="license">📄 License</h2>

-This project is licensed under the [MIT License](LICENSE.txt).
+ * This project is licensed under the [MIT LICENSE](LICENSE.txt).
-All third-party dependencies are covered by their respective licenses.
+ * All third-party dependencies are covered by their respective licenses.